salesforcecli/plugin-data/messages/soql.query.md

 Use Bulk API 2.0, but don't wait for the job to complete.

+# flags.all-rows.summary

+Include deleted records.
+By default, deleted records are not returned.

 # flags.wait

 Time to wait for the command to finish, in minutes.